-- Weight Loss Resources – UK-based calorie counting site that I’ve used since 2004.
+- Weight Loss Resources – UK-based calorie counting site.
 Not the sexiest looking but great tracker, tools and message boards.
 Does cost a few pounds per month but offers a free trial so you can try before you buy!

 - Dietgirl’s Amazing Weight Tracker Spreadsheet – as lovingly described in the book, this is how I kept track of my weight loss and converted the weights from kilos to pounds for my foreign readers.
 Originally created by the lovely Kimba of Sydney, it now also calculates into stones for UK folk.

 - Target Heart Rate Calculator – figure out how hard your heart should pump during exercise

 - Calories Per Hour – calculate your calorie burn during exercise

 - BMR calculator – calculate your Basal Metabolic Rate, the number of calories you’d burn if you stayed in bed all day.
 You can then use the Harris Benedict Equation number to figure out how many calories you need to lose, gain or maintain your weight.

 - Happy Weight Calculator – Self.com’s HWC is somewhat more realistic than the stinking Body Mass Index.
 My happy weight is way higher than this though.
 Make of it what you will!

 NB: While I do have a penchant for number crunching, it is important to keep these numbers in perspective.
 Try to use them as a guide only.
 Don’t let your self-esteem be shattered by a dodgy number on the scale!